dayanruben/kotlinx.fuzz/scripts/README.md

 Allows to run multiple targets (incl. in parallel) and collecting jazzer logs.

+# `parse-logs`

+Parses jazzer logs to csvs with fuzzing progress and csvs with findings.

+# `compute-timestams`

+Adds timestams to csvs created by `parse-logs`

+# `overall-stats`

+Parses csvs from `parse-logs` to single csv with overall info about each target

 # `jazzer-plot.py`

 Parses jazzer log and draws some charts